Who Costs More – Your Temporary Employee or An Employee You Hire Direct?

 - Length of Assignment Cost Reductions – are possible for longer term assignments where the up front costs can be spread over more billable hours.
 In general terms, the longer the assignment, the lower the service fees per hour.

 - Profit Objectives – are different from operating costs and are determined by how much the agency owner chooses to earn from each service transaction.
 Profit objectives for individual agencies can range from 3% to 15%.
 Publicly owned and multi location companies tend to have higher profit objectives than privately owned local staffing companies.

-Here’s what the math typically looks like on a per hour basis for an employee performing basic office work:
+Here’s what the math typically looks like on a per hour basis for an employee working in an office (non industrial) environment….performing basic office work:

 - Pay Rate Per Hour $ 25.00

 - ACA Healthcare Coverage $ .63

 - WA State and City B and O Tax $ .59

 This math shows that once all the recruiting, benefit, administrative and HR costs associated with being an employer are itemized and accounted for, most staffing agency bill rates are actually less than their own costs of hiring and managing the same employee directly.